8BtS-A-to-IA/Console-Overhaul-TMI/README.md

 After cloning the repository and ensuring you have any version of [VS 2017/2019](https://visualstudio.microsoft.com/) installed, you should be able to simply open the `.snl` file to open the project in VS.
 <br><br>
 Before posting a merge request, please ensure you've:
-- Adequately checked for bugs
+- Adequately checked for 'top level' bugs
 - Provided enough commenting/sudo-code for other contributers to quickly understand the process (if necessary)

 For the sake of documenting bugfixes, when posting a merge request, please ensure you detail any changes by: